How to Properly Resurface an Old Deck

 Rather than struggling to maintain a clean, mildew-free appearance, many homeowners will opt to upgrade to a composite decking material.
 Made from recycled hardwood fibers and polypropylene plastic, DuraLife composite decking is mold and mildew resistant, and provides homeowners with a 25-year limited warranty against stains and fading.

 Along with its superior resistance to mold and mildew growth, another advantage of composite decking over traditional lumber is that it feels more comfortable underfoot – even in bare feet.
 It’s machined edges won’t splinter or crack like traditional decking, and the amazing palate of colors and patterns to choose from are enough to please even the most demanding, design-conscious client.
 Long lasting slip resistance that’s built into the variegated, wood-like texture of the composite material is another reason why many homeowners are choosing to make the switch from pressure-treated (PT) lumber to a high-quality composite.

-Get free samples of DuraLife composite decking and have them shipped directly to your door.
-Order your free samples now!
+Get samples of DuraLife capped composite decking and have them shipped directly to your door.
+Order your samples now!

 This article is made possible by DuraLife.DuraLife’s unique polypropylene and hardwood composite decking materials simply outperform all other wood and composite decking products.More solid and safe under foot, DuraLife decking is backed by a 25-year warranty.
 It is stain and fade resistant, mold and mildew resistant, and is available in the colors and deck railing options you want.
 Get Samples, try our Composite Deck Visualizer, or contact DuraLife now to learn more.